Upcoming Public Q&A sessions

 Bond Proposal for 2023

-More information, including a list of proposed projects, can be found below.
+More information can be found below.

 Ilwaco Clinic Expansion, Urgent Care Clinic, Ocean Park Procedure Room $ 2,140,000